neogeographica/singleplayer_scripts/scripts/README.md

 **2. Install optional Python module "expak"**

-The main script can also optionally use my Python module [expak](https://github.com/neogeographica/expak) to look inside pak files and make better decisions about what map to launch.
+The main script can also optionally use my Python module [expak](https://github.com/neogeographica/expak) to look inside pak files and make better decisions about things like what map to launch and whether a gamedir is "standalone" (has its own progs.dat).
 To use this module, you will need Python 2 or Python 3 installed; the script will use whatever executable has the name "python".
 The expak module will need to be installed for that version of Python with:
 ```bash
 sudo pip install expak
 ```